BBQ Cookies -Hot Dogs & Hamburgers

 Next, outline and flood the weenie with the weenie color.

 Next, add a little yellow icing to resemble mustard and let the BBQ cookies dry completely.

-Have you ever made corn cookies?
+Have you ever made corn on the cob cookies?
 It is so fun!
-You really should give them a try.
-All you need is yellow icing and little patience.
+You really should give them a try and all you need is yellow icing and little patience.
 Make a row of corn kernels leaving space in between each kernel.
 Then, skip space and make another row on each side.
 Let it dry for about 20 minutes.
-Then, go back and fill in more kernels leaving space for the next kernels.
-Repeat until you have a full piece of corn.
+Then, go back and fill in more kernels leaving space for the next kernels and repeat until you have a full piece of corn.